 Risk parity and the Kelly criterion are two sizing frameworks that solve different problems and converge to the same answer only in a degenerate case.
 Risk parity allocates capital so that each asset contributes equal risk, ignoring expected returns; Kelly allocates capital to maximise long-run growth conditional on known expected returns and covariances.
 Risk parity wins when correlations are stable and edge is uncertain or modest; the optimisation is dominated by the covariance estimate, which compounds slowly.
 Kelly wins when edge is well-measured and concentrated; the optimisation is dominated by the return forecast, which compounds fast and dies fast when wrong.
-Asness, Frazzini, and Pedersen (2012) document the long-horizon performance of risk parity at 0.7–0.9 Sharpe across multi-decade samples[^1]; Thorp (2006) lays out the original full-Kelly mathematics with the empirical full-information case[^2].
-Below: when each framework dominates, the simulation that proves it, and the hybrid that production allocators actually use.
+Asness, Frazzini, and Pedersen (2012) document the long-horizon performance of risk parity at 0.7–0.9 Sharpe across multi-decade samples; Thorp (2006) lays out the original full-Kelly mathematics with the empirical full-information case.
+Below: when each framework dominates, an illustrative simulation of the ordering with the runnable harness, and the hybrid that production allocators actually use.

 What each framework actually says